SF-Rocker/FixtermkittyterminalinHyprland/README.md

 # FixtermkittyterminalinHyprland
-lets you use kitty terminal to open nano files in kitty.
+lets you use kitty terminal to open nano files in kitty through another bash or non zsh system configuration via ssh.

 # Instructions